ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 # 10x Experimental Scenarios
-This document discusses proposed changes to the various spreadsheets used by HIMC techs who are running the assay, the computational team performing pre-processing, and the Cell Ranger software (e.g. we should shift to the most general input spreadsheet as arguments).
-This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq), defines schemas for the various spreadsheets used by all parties, and contains several example spreadsheets that represent different common experimental scenarios.
+This document proposes schemas and vocabulary to be used across:
+* spreadsheets used by HIMC techs running assays
+* the computational team's pre-processing pipelines
+* the Cell Ranger software

+Below are schemas and example data for various spreadsheets used by all parties, and [a glossary](#glossary) of relevant terms.
+This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq) as well.

 # Glossary